mvinaroz/dp-hp/README.md

 ###Tabular data

+`code` contains separate scripts for each of the tabular datasets.

 ### High-dimensional data
 `code/mnist` contains code for mnist data experiments.
 See `code/mnist/scripts_to_run.txt` for instructions on how to run the experiments.